jishnair/registry-service-ui/README.md

 # RegistryServiceUi

-This project is created using Angular 10.
+This project is created using [Angular 10](https://angular.io/) and the [Angular Material](https://material.angular.io/) component library.

 ## Development server
 Please install angular-cli before running the project.